-While it’s uncommon that you would contract anisakiasis, the best way to ensure you don’t contract it is to ensure you remove the guts of the fish, then freeze it for at least 4/5 days and cook it thoroughly before eating.
+While it’s uncommon that you would contract anisakiasis, the best way to ensure you don’t contract it is to ensure you remove the guts of the fish, then freeze it for at least four to five days and cook it thoroughly before eating.

-Granted, this is one of the more serious and rare cases of pests getting into your food.
-However, it goes to show that such serious cases do occur, and we’d be wise to educate ourselves on what other pests can sneak into our foods.
+Granted, this is one of the more serious and rare cases of pests getting into our food.
+However, it goes to show that such serious cases do occur, and we’d be wise to educate ourselves on what other pests can sneak into our food sources.

 Common Pests Found in Food

-Thrips are commonly found feeding on plantations within greenhouses and indoor/outdoor gardens.
-Thrips damage plantation by sucking the nutrients out of them, turning them pale, withered and eventually die.
+Thrips are commonly found feeding on plants within greenhouses and indoor/outdoor gardens.
+Thrips damage plants by sucking the nutrients out of them, turning them pale meaning they wither and eventually die.
 The most common foods they dominate are vegetables, namely asparagus, celery and cabbage.

 - Fruit Flies